uabrc/uabrc.github.io/docs/cheaha/open_ondemand/ood_jupyter.md

 ### Pip Installs Packages Outside of Environment

 When installing packages within a `conda` environment using `pip`, it's crucial to ensure that you install `pip` within the same conda environment and use `pip` from that environment.
-If `pip` is used outside of Anaconda or within an environment without `pip` installed, the packages are installed to `~/.local`.
-This can lead to unexpected package conflicts, as Python loads packages from `~/.local` before loading from Anaconda environments, and shows the following error,
+If `pip` is used outside of `conda` or within an environment without `pip` installed, the packages are installed to `~/.local`.
+This can lead to unexpected package conflicts, as Python loads packages from `~/.local` before loading from `conda` environments, and shows the following error,

 ```bash
 Requirement already satisfied: numpy in /home/$USER/.local/lib/python3.11/site-packages (1.26.3)